ctfer-io/romeo/install/README.md

           kubeconfig: ${{ secrets.KUBECONFIG }}
 ```

-At the end of the Action, it will delete the deployed resources : it is an ephemeral environment, even within a development or production cluster !
+At the end of the Action, it will delete the deployed resources: it is an ephemeral environment, even within a development or production cluster !

 #### Inputs